mjguisado/speedis/doc/Configuration.md

 |`logLevel`|String|`false`|`info`|Logging level for the main service (`trace`, `debug`, `info`, `warn`, `error`, `fatal`).|
 |`metricServerPort`|Number|`false`|3003|The port on which the metrics service is running.|
 |`metricServerLogLevel`|String|`false`|`info`|Logging level for the metric service (`trace`, `debug`, `info`, `warn`, `error`, `fatal`).|

 # Origins configurations
-In Speedis, the remote server to be cached is referred to as an `origin`.
+In Speedis, the remote server is referred to as an `origin`.
 The configuration of Speedis’ behavior for each origin is defined in a configuration file which contains a JSON object and is located in ./conf/origin/.
 During initialization, Speedis will load all configuration files located in that folder.
 The following table describes the supported fields.